bptlab/kikosim/README.md

 This repository contains the complete implementation and evaluation materials for the paper titled "Agent-Based Simulation of Flexible Process Interactions."

+## 🎥 Screencast
+You can watch a screencast showing how to use KikoSim at: https://youtu.be/HQ9nCgoX1NY

 ## 📋 Prerequisites

 - **Python 3.11+** for the backend and transformation library